Frequently asked questions

 How long is the program?

-The program will run for approximately ten months, however, students are enrolled at the University of Waterloo until the end of August.
+The program will run for typically ten months, however, students are enrolled at the University of Waterloo until the end of August.

-Perimeter Institute will be unable to provide any documentation regarding the successful completion of the program.
+Perimeter Institute will be unable to provide any documentation regarding the successful completion of the University of Waterloo's MSc program.
 Any official notification must come from the University of Waterloo and this will only be available around the end of August.